yjyao/practical-python/Notes/06_Generators/03_Producers_consumers.md

 ## Exercises

 For this exercise the `stocksim.py` program should still be running in the background.
-You’re going to use the `follow()` function you wrote in the previous exercise.
+You're going to use the `follow()` function you wrote in the previous exercise.

 ### Exercise 6.8: Setting up a simple pipeline